slynobody/SteamOS-Kodi-Installer/README.md

 >
 > ./install.sh

- Turn your steamdeck to a media-center (relatively privacy-friendly) - two clicks away!
+# Turn your steamdeck to a media-center (relatively privacy-friendly) - a button in game-mode away!

  Streaming, Music, Movies, Pictures, Radio, TV – central, one place.
- Just one press of a button away in gaming-mode.

- preconfigured: 200+ streaming-services -- incl. paid like netflix, disney+, amazon, crunchyroll, mubi, youtube, spotify, twitch, imdb & others (mostly 1080p+) + arthouse providers & nearly every free public broadcasting tv & radio-stations.
+ **preconfigured: 200+ streaming-services (mostly 1080p+)** -- incl. paid like netflix, disney+, amazon, crunchyroll, mubi, youtube, spotify, twitch, imdb & others + arthouse providers & nearly every   free public broadcasting tv & radio-stations.

- preinstalled: no need to fiddle with addon-installation -- pictures, music, videos - directly through desktop-mode-directories.
+ preinstalled: **no need to fiddle with addon-installation** -- pictures, music, videos - directly through desktop-mode-directories.

  customize: everywhere you are – just click right, set current content as 'favorite' -- and find it again in 'favorites'.

  extend : choose between hundreds of other preinstalled addons & install them easily.

 # FAQ
 ## how do i use netflix?
 to get secure access to 1080p-streaming you need to login once through a browser to get a credential-file as well as a code. use 'netflix.sh' for this.

-> cd SteamOS-kodi-Installer
+> cd SteamOS-Kodi-Installer
 >
 > ./netflix.sh